- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 But you don’t have to be lactose intolerant to react to milk.

 Milk also contains a substance called beta-casein which contains two proteins, A1 and A2.

 While A2 doesn’t really affect the digestive tract, when A1 is digested it causes the release of a peptide that has been shown to cause digestive problems in animals – and, it’s now believed the same thing happens in people.

 If you’re one of the people who can’t tolerate A1, drinking coffee with milk in might lead to an upset stomach and bloating.

 What Else Did You Have With Your Coffee?

-In fact, all of these are all far more regularly linked to bloating that coffee beans are!
+In fact, all of these are all far more regularly linked to bloating than coffee beans are!

-Teasing out whether the symptoms you’re blaming on the coffee are actually caused by coffee is therefore an important part in answering the question ‘can coffee cause gas?’
+Teasing out whether the symptoms you’re blaming on the coffee are actually caused by coffee is therefore an important part of answering the question ‘Can coffee cause gas?’

 What About Artificial Sweeteners?

 If you’re watching your calories, you might be using artificial sweeteners instead of sugar in your coffee and wondering if they might be a problem.